Picture yourself walking through a meadow on a sunny day and arriving at the edge of a gently flowing stream.

 What are you going to do?

-Take the slow but safe route via the stepping stones, or risk the big jump?
+Take the slow but safe route via the stepping stones, or

 Of course, the answer will vary from one person to the next and will depend on things like what kind of person you are, whether you’re a risk-taker, whether you’re in a rush to get home, etc.